4.3. Logging

 from loguru import logger

-# logging example for the inference job
+# Example of logging within an inference job

-def run(self)
+def run(self):

-inputs_ = self.inputs.read() # unchecked!
+inputs_ = self.inputs.read()

-inputs = schemas.InputsSchema.check(inputs_)
+inputs = schemas.InputsSchema.check(inputs_) # Validate inputs

-logger.debug("- Inputs shape: {}", inputs.shape)
+logger.debug("Input data shape: {}", inputs.shape)

-# model
+# Log model loading details

 model_uri = registries.uri_for_model_alias_or_version(